Internship informational planning monthly meeting dates

 5) To communicate: Internships often require you to both work individually and within a team.
 You learn to communicate in new ways to build professional working relationships with people of all ages.
 This is great because it allows you to be open to other people’s ideas and to get creative in a team in order to build better ideas and ultimately, to build a better company.

 What if I have my own internship set up?

-Who makes the final decision of whether I earn an internship placement?
+Who makes the final decision on whether I earn an internship placement?

-The agency/community representative is the person who decides which intern they will choose.
-For that matter, it is often advisable for you to over-register for courses during the semester you wish to obtain an internship.
-If you are chosen, you can drop a course of your choosing, if needed.
-The department cannot guarantee an internship placement.
+The agency/community representative decides which interns they will select.
+Therefore, it is advisable for students to over-register for courses during the semester you wish to obtain an internship.
+If you are selected for an internship during that semester, you can drop a course (or courses) of your choosing, if needed.
+Again, the department cannot guarantee an internship placement in any given semester.